 PHYS 2212 Intro Physics II for Life Sciences (section LS or C)

-US and Georgia Constitution and History Requirements: See “Core Curriculum,” the Catalog, and OUE's information on the GLR requirement for and more information.
-For students who first entered GT in May 2022 or later, all students must satisfy four legislative requirements to graduate.
+US and Georgia Constitution and History Requirements: See “Core Curriculum,” and OUE's information on the GLR requirement for and more information.
+For students who first entered GT in May 2023 or later, all students must satisfy four legislative requirements to graduate.
 Requirements must be fulfilled before completing 90 or more credit hours:

-HIST 2111 or HIST 2112 may be used to fulfill both the US History requirement and count toward Social Science requirements.
-INTA 1200, POL 1101, or PUBP 3000 may be used to fulfill both the US Constitution requirement and count toward Social Science requirements.
+HIST 2111 or HIST 2112 may be used to fulfill both the US/GA History requirements and count toward Social Science requirements.
+INTA 1200, POL 1101, or PUBP 3000 may be used to fulfill both the US/GA Constitution requirements and count toward Social Science requirements.
 Note that all students must take at least one of these five courses (HIST 2111, HIST 2212, INTA 1200, POL 1101, or PUBP 3000) to fulfill Core Area E requirements; courses may be completed at GT or via AP/IB/Transfer credit.

 * Timing: Students must complete a MATH course† and ENGL 1101 and 1102 courses within their first 30 credit hours as part of the state’s required Communication and Quantitative Outcomes.
 After reaching 30 credit hours, a student must enroll in the next course necessary to make progress toward completing this requirement in every semester in which they take classes.